 There is a fee that covers the cost of setting up the screen for each sample.
-The fee will not be charged until the final imaging of the experiment plate, six weeks after the experiment is set up.
+For academics, government and not-for-profits this fee is subsidized through current and historical support from NIH and NSF.

 Why is it beneficial to set up crystallization experiments using high-throughput methods?

-By using automated liquid-handling systems, we are able to set up crystallization experiments precisely and reproducibly using a minimum volume of macromolecular solutions that are often difficult to obtain.
-The laboratory personnel start with samples contained in a microcentrifuge tube and, within 10 minutes, are able to set up 1536 unique, microbatch-under-oil crystallization experiments.
+By using automated liquid-handling systems, we are able to set up crystallization experiments precisely and reproducibly using a minimum volume of macromolecular solutions.
+The laboratory personnel starts with samples contained in a microcentrifuge tube and, within 10 minutes, are able to set up 1536 unique, microbatch-under-oil crystallization experiments.
 Setting up the same 1536 experiments manually would take a technician several weeks to complete.
 This speed is truly advantageous, greatly reducing the time available for sample degradation prior to the crystallization experiment.
 Finally, by setting up so many chemically diverse crystallization experiments, we increase the likelihood of identifying more than one crystallization condition.
 Crystals produced from different chemical cocktails will often have different physical properties.
 The ability to choose from several different initial crystallization conditions provides the researcher with multiple paths to pursue when faced with downstream bottlenecks.
-These downstream bottlenecks can include: ease of optimization, X-ray diffraction quality, and the ability to cryo-preserve the crystals for data collection.
+These downstream bottlenecks can include ease of optimization, X-ray diffraction quality, and the ability to cryo-preserve the crystals for data collection.

 What is a microbatch under oil and why do you use it?

-Microbatch-under-oil is a simple crystallization method developed by Naomi Chayen, Patrick Shaw-Stewart and David Blow (See An automated system for micro-batch protein crystallization and screening, Chayen NE, Shaw Stewart, PD, Maeder DL. and Blow, DM.
-J. (1999) Appl.
-Cryst.
-23, 297-302; and Microbatch crystallization under oil — a new technique allowing many small-volume crystallization trials, Chayen NE, Shaw Stewart PD and Blow DM.
-(1992) J. Crystal Growth, 122, 176-180).
-It uses oil to encapsulate an aqueous experiment drop to prevent rapid dehydration of the experiment.
-Paraffin Oil is relatively water impermeable and reduces the dehydration rate of the aqueous experiment drop.
+Microbatch-under-oil is a simple crystallization method developed by Naomi Chayen, Patrick Shaw-Stewart, and David Blow (See the papers entitled An automated system for micro-batch protein crystallization and screening, and Microbatch crystallization under oil — a new technique allowing many small-volume crystallization trials).
+The technique uses oil to encapsulate an aqueous experiment drop to prevent rapid dehydration of the experiment.
+Paraffin Oil is relatively water-impermeable and reduces the dehydration rate of the aqueous experiment drop.
 Silicon-based oils are more water permeable and allow the drops to dehydrate at a faster rate.
 Mixtures of paraffin and silicon oil can be used to regulate the rate of dehydration.
-Different types of oil can be used to regulate the rate of water loss from the experiment drop (A novel technique to control the rate of vapour diffusion, giving larger protein crystals, Chayen NE.
-(1997) J. Appl.
-Cryst.
-30, 198-202).
+Different types of oil can be used to regulate the rate of water loss from the experiment drop (e.g. A novel technique to control the rate of vapour diffusion, giving larger protein crystals).

 Why do you use microbatch-under-oil?